Do You Meet the Requirements of a CNA Job Description?

-As important as all of these qualities are, there is another big part of meeting the requirements of a CNA job description – getting certified.
+As important as all of these qualities are, there is another big part of meeting the requirements of a job description for nurse aides – getting certified.

 Unlike doctors and nurses, you won’t have to spend years in school, racking up thousands of dollars of debt in order to get trained.
-Instead, as long as you’ve got your high school diploma or GED, you can learn everything you need to be a CNA during a 50 or 75-hour training course.
-After that, you will need to pass the CNA certification exam.
+Instead, as long as you’ve got your high school diploma or GED, you can learn everything you need to be a nurse aide during a 50 or 75-hour training course.
+After that, you will have to pass the CNA certification exam.

 The learning doesn’t stop there, though!

-If you have got a “dream” CNA job description in mind – one that focuses on a specific part of medicine – you can get there with the right education.
+If you have got a “dream” job description in mind – one that focuses on a specific part of medicine – you can get there with the right education.
 By choosing the right continuing education courses, you can qualify for a CNA job that’s very specialized.
-For example, you might be able to get a job in an ICU or working alongside a physical therapist.
+For example, you might be able to get employment in an ICU or working alongside a physical therapist.

 No matter which route you take, meeting any CNA job description means getting able to think on your feet, act independently, and – most importantly – preserve your patients’ dignity!